id-andyyy/Live-Clock/README.md

 ## Feedback

-Would appreciate a star if you find it useful! :star: For bugs or suggestions, please use the Issues section.
+I would appreciate it if you give a star :star:.
+If you find a bug or have a suggestion, use the Issues section.

 ## Acknowledgments

-Thanks to [strawberry2892](https://github.com/strawberry2892) for the website layout. :strawberry: Created as part of the [JavaScript30](https://javascript30.com/) challenge.
+Thanks to [strawberry2892 :strawberry:](https://github.com/strawberry2892) for creating the layout of the site.
+The site was created as part of the [JavaScript30](https://javascript30.com/) challenge.

 Read in [Russian :ru:](README-ru.md)